 Every month, Flying Blue releases Promo Awards and I immediately check to see if they’re offering discounted business class awards to North America.
 Many of these promos work for flights on both Air France and KLM which gives you plenty of options.

 We particularly like the option to book flights to Budapest, Dublin, Munich, Prague, and Tel Aviv.
-With a 25% discount, you can book a one-way business class award for 39,750 Flying Blue miles.
+With a 25% discount, you can book a one-way business class award for 39,750 Flying Blue miles, or often as low as 32,000.
 If you really want next-level, a 50% discount gets that down to only 26,500 miles.

 Here are some other amazing ways to redeem Flying Blue miles!